 top of page

-On January 1, 2026 three California laws took effect that fundamentally changed the legal risk of selling a puppy to a California resident.
+Effective January 1, 2026, three California laws took effect that significantly changed the regulatory landscape for selling a puppy to a California resident.

-This page explains what each law does how it departs from national legal standards and why targeted amendments are necessary to restore balance without removing consumer protections.
+This page explains what each law does, how California’s approach differs from other states, and why targeted amendments are being proposed to improve clarity and balance while preserving important consumer and animal welfare protections.

 AB 506